If Japan isn’t traditional enough already, these 6 books show you the country in a whole new light.

 A fiction book set in Japan by Asha Lemmie

 Eight-year-old Noriko Kamiza has been mastering some of the core Japanese virtues since the day she was born.
-A bastard born to a Japanese aristocrat and her African American lover, the girl is obedient and accepts her fate without complains.
+A bastard born to a Japanese aristocrat and her African American lover, the girl is obedient and accepts her fate without complaints.
 Nori doesn’t fight when her mother abandons her or when her grandmother locks the girl in the attic.

 A crack in Nori’s obedience first emerges when her older half-brother, Akira, arrives at the estate.
 A bond between the two siblings empowers the main heroine to question the old way of life.